jsenkiw/netlab/wsl/README.md

 ```
 The *netlab test* command should create and destroy a network topology using bento/ubuntu-24.04 boxes during the libvirt test.

 A successful *install* message should be received once complete.
+Refer to the refer [`Troubleshooting`](#troubleshooting) section if Vagrant fails to cleanup resources.

 ![LIBVIRT-Verify](libvirt-verify.jpg)